German Shepherd Colors - Different Coat And Color Varieties

 They have an undercoat that is soft and thick.
 The outer coat can also be slightly wavy or long.
 Hence the different German Shepherd colors.

-While the classic look of a GSD is tan and black with a black saddle, there are also a variety of other color combinations and solid colors.
+While the classic look of a GSD is tan and black with a black saddle, there are also a variety of other colour combinations and solid colours.

 If you are interested in showing your GSD in the popular show dog industry, there are color requirements that have been set in place by the American Kennel Club.

-To show your GSD he or she will have to exhibit rich, strong colors and have a dense medium length outer coat.
+To show your GSD, he or she will have to exhibit rich, strong colours and have a dense, medium-length outer coat.

-German Shepherd colors such as livers, blues, pale shades are considered faults and solid white German Shepherds are disqualified from the competition.
+German Shepherd colours such as livers, blues, and pale shades are considered faults, and solid white German Shepherds are disqualified from the competition.

 While the AKC may immediately disqualify a white GSD from a dog show, many dog owners around the world actually seek out the beautiful white GSD.

-They are known to have an overall calm, mellow and sensitive personality compared to the black and tan GSD.
-Due to their sweet demeanor, they are popular family pets instead of guard dogs.
+They are known to have an overall calm, mellow, and sensitive personality compared to the black and tan GSD.
+Due to their sweet demeanour, they are popular family pets instead of guard dogs.

-The solid black GSD is commonly mistaken as a mix breed, but they are 100% German Shepherd.
+The solid black GSD is commonly mistaken for a mix breed, but they are 100% German Shepherd.

-This mistake usually is due to uncommon sightings of the beautiful shiny solid black coat compared to the popular multi-color GSD.
+This mistake is usually due to uncommon sightings of the beautiful, shiny, solid black coat compared to the popular multi-colour GSD.

-The Black German Shepherd has a traditional look of the breed and is slightly larger than the standard German Shepherd.
-Their coat can be flowing, long, skirting, feathering or short.
+The black German Shepherd has the traditional look of the breed and is slightly larger than the standard German Shepherd.
+Their coat can be flowing, long, skirting, feathering, or short.

-The following is a list of German Shepherd colors of a coat combinations:
+The following is a list of German Shepherd colours for coat combinations:

 • Black and Tan